johnmuteba/UJ--Introduction-to-Coding/COURSE_OUTLINE.md

 ### Disability Accommodations
 - Contact UJ Disability Services
-- Notify instructor at beginning of term
+- Notify me at beginning of term
 - Reasonable accommodations will be provided

 ---